syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### renderingComplete
 {:#events:renderingcomplete}

-Fires after report rendering completed.If you want to perform any operation after the rendering of report,you can make use of this renderingComplete event.
+Fires after completing the report rendering process.
+To perform any operation after rendering the report, use the renderingComplete event.

 <table class="params">
 <thead>